 Argument-Driven Inquiry in Earth and Space Science

-Lab Investigations for Grade 6-10
+Lab Investigations for Grades 6-10

 Are you interested in using Argument-Driven Inquiry (ADI) for middle years and high school lab instruction, but just aren’t sure how to do it?
 You aren’t alone.
 Argument-Driven Inquiry in Earth and Space Science will provide you with the information materials you need to start using this method right away.
 The book is a one-stop source of expertise, advice and investigations to help Earth and space sciences students work the way scientists do.

 The book is divided into two basic parts:

 - An introduction to the stages of ADI – from question identification, data analysis, and argument development and evaluation to double-blind peer review and report revision.

 - A well-organised series of 23 field-tested labs designed to be much more authentic for instruction than traditional laboratory activities.
 The labs cover five disciplinary core ideas in Earth and space science: Earth’s place in the universe, the history of Earth, Earth’s systems, weather and climate, and Earth and human activity.
 Working from the Student Lab Manual, your classes will explore important content and discover scientific practices.
 They can investigate everything from how the seasons work to what causes geological formations and even consider where NASA should send a space probe next to look for signs of life.